 Ark Republic – Fall 2019 Gentrification Issue – Documentary/Photojournalism

-A short list of clients includes: The Wall Street Journal, TripAdvisor, Google, YouTube, Cornell University, Oyster, Prevention, Cosmopolitan, Seventeen and FreemanXP.
+A short list of clients includes: The Wall Street Journal, TripAdvisor, Google, YouTube, Cornell University, Oyster, Nature, Prevention, Cosmopolitan, Seventeen and FreemanXP.